wknapik/git-newest/README.md

 E.g.:
 ```
-# Print the most recently changed files under the current directory.
+# Print files under the current directory and below ordered by the recency of changes.
 % git-newest.sh

-# Print directories under unit_tests/ ordered by the recency of changes to the files in them.
+# Print directories under unit_tests/ and below ordered by the recency of changes to the files in them.
-% git-newest.sh -d unit_tests
+% git-newest.sh -d tests

 # Replace NULs with newlines.
 % git-newest.sh ...|tr '\0' '\n'